Authors:William J. "Jay" O'Hern

 "I'm definitely interested in the social history," said O'Hern, a Camillus native and retired Camden schools social studies, English and reading teacher.
 "It's not just about someone like Noah John Rondeau, but so many of the original Adirondack families that I met.
 I feel privileged that they have shared information with me.
 I feel a real obligation to the history of the mountains.
 It's going to disappear if we don't record it."

-And record it he does.
+And record it he did.

 Available for

-Book Fairs, Book Signings, Fundraisers, Other (Historical Programs)
+Book Fairs, Book Signings, Fundraisers

 Website